Come and be part of a global voice for wild plants and fungi

 The Arctic alpine plant was last seen on cliff edges in the Eryri (Snowdonia) region in 1962.
 Now plants that have direct lineage to these specimens are blooming once again, close to where they were last recorded.Read more here.

-Watch as Robbie reintroduces this plant back to the rolling hills of Cwm Idwal and learn more about the project and this special plant.
+Watch as Robbie reintroduces this plant back to the crags of Cwm Idwal and learn more about the project and this special plant.

 Image: Survey work in Eryri © Lizzie Wilberforce – Plantlife